dakota-raine/TorrentBoxTutorial/README.md

 **Rasberry Pi 2/3/4**
 *This tutorial assumes you've already:*

-* Gained a basic understanding of working with the Linux command line.
+* Gained a [basic understanding](https://www.udemy.com/course/command-line/) of working with the Linux command line.

-* Installed the latest version of [Raspberry Pi OS Lite](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-01-12/2021-01-11-raspios-buster-armhf-lite.zip), run the `raspi-config` command, and established a working connection to the internet.)*
+* [Installed](https://www.raspberrypi.org/documentation/installation/installing-images) the latest version of [Raspberry Pi OS Lite](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-01-12/2021-01-11-raspios-buster-armhf-lite.zip), run the `raspi-config` command, and established a working connection to the internet.)*

-* Setup OpenSSH access to your Raspberry Pi *(with X11Forwarding enabled)*.
+* [Setup SSH access](https://www.raspberrypi.org/documentation/remote-access/ssh) to your Raspberry Pi.

 * Paid for a VPN subscription that will help maintain your privacy.